EGI-Federation/documentation/content/providers/datahub/oneprovider/_index.md

 ![image](onedatify_step_5.png)

-The WebUI Admin portal at port 9443 can be used to administer the OneProvider installation
+The WebUI Admin portal at port 9443 can be used to administer the OneProvider installation.

 ##  Installation and expose existing data to the EGI DataHub

 The installation of a new OneProvider to expose existing data sets to an EGI DataHub space is similar to the installation with an empty storage.

-When adding support to an existing or new space you should select from the EGi DataHub GUI  the tab : `Expose Existing dat set` and there you will have just to copy  the command having already the correct parameters for the OneZone to use ( Datahub.egi.eu ) and the space to join.
+When adding support to an existing or new space you should select from the EGI DataHub GUI the tab : `Expose Existing dat set` and there you will have just to copy the command having already the correct parameters for the OneZone to use (datahub.egi.eu) and the space to join.

 ![image](add-support-oneprovider-expose.png)